When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: Introduction

+Setting aside the question of whether the above transition provides a satisfactory account of classicality, one may instead ask a more operational question: can signatures of an underlying quantum origin persist in late-time observables?
 There have been several attempts to reveal the presence of genuine quantum features in primordial perturbations.
-These range from calculating entanglement measures such as quantum discord~\cite{Lim:2014uea, Martin:2015qta}, to constructing Bell~\cite{Campo:2005sv, Maldacena:2015bha, Martin:2016tbd, Choudhury:2016cso, Martin:2017zxs, Kanno:2017dci} or Leggett-Garg~\cite{Martin:2016nrr,Ando:2020kdz} inequalities, to searching for features in the primordial bispectrum~\cite{Green:2020whw, Green:2022fwg, Belfiglio:2025exd}.
-These analyses reveal substantial entanglement between opposite Fourier modes, which are spontaneously created from the quantum vacuum.
-However, this does not lead to significant entanglement between disjoint regions of physical space~\cite{Martin:2021xml, Martin:2021qkg, Espinosa-Portales:2022yok, Agullo:2023fnp, Boutivas:2023mfg, Belfiglio:2025cst}.
-This is because local measurements of quantum fields implicitly involve a trace over unobserved regions, resulting in decoherence that surpresses entanglement.\footnote{This can be further interpreted as delocalisation of the partner mode~\cite{Agullo:2024cln,RibesMetidieri:2025ets,Ribes-Metidieri:2025nfw,Agullo:2025dxp}.}
+These range from calculating entanglement measures such as quantum discord~\cite{Lim:2014uea, Martin:2015qta}, to constructing Bell~\cite{Campo:2005sv, Maldacena:2015bha, Martin:2016tbd, Choudhury:2016cso, Martin:2017zxs, Kanno:2017dci} or Leggett-Garg~\cite{Martin:2016nrr,Ando:2020kdz} inequalities, to searching for features in the primordial bispectrum~\cite{Green:2020whw, Green:2022fwg,Launay:2024trh,Belfiglio:2025exd}.

+Ultimately, this is a notoriously difficult task for at least two logically independent reasons.
+Dynamically, decoherence suppresses phase-sensitive information in the reduced state, making quantum signatures harder to access in late-time observables.
+A second difficulty is that the quantum correlations generated during inflation are primarily encoded between Fourier modes, which does not lead to significant entanglement between disjoint regions of physical space~\cite{Martin:2021xml, Martin:2021qkg, Espinosa-Portales:2022yok, Agullo:2023fnp, Boutivas:2023mfg, Belfiglio:2025cst}.
+This is because local measurements of quantum fields implicitly involve a trace over unobserved regions, which leads to an effective decoherence in the spatially local description that suppresses accessible entanglement.\footnote{This can be further interpreted as delocalisation of the partner mode~\cite{Agullo:2024cln,RibesMetidieri:2025ets,Ribes-Metidieri:2025nfw,Agullo:2025dxp}.}